-Peanut Butter, Dill Pickle, and Miracle Whip‽ Together‽ On one sandwich‽ YES!!!
-It may sound weird, but give it a chance!
-This PB-MW-DP Sandwich may become your favorite, too!
+Peanut Butter, Dill Pickle, and Miracle Whip‽ Together‽ It may sound weird, but don't knock it til you've tried it!
+This old-fashioned sandwich may well become one of your favorite snacks!

 Jump to: